Non-Traditional/Adult Learner - Students that fall under the following criteria:

 Applicants eligible for review in this category are exempt from the SAT/ACT and High School College Preparatory Coursework requirement.
 However, non-traditional students in this category will be required to take the ACCUPLACER examination.
 Minimum requirements are in place to determine eligibility for admission.
-Test results may also place the applicant in the Learning Support program for extra non-degree course work in english and mathematics skills.
+Applicants for Spring Semester 2018 or later must score high enough on the ACCUPLACER to enter college level courses with no Learning Support requirements.

-As an alternative, non-traditional students who have, within the past seven (7) years, posted SAT scores of at least 500 in both Critical Reading and Math, or ACT scores of at least 21 on both English and Math may provide an official score report from the testing service to exempt ACCUPLACER testing.
+As an alternative, non-traditional students who have, within the past seven (7) years, posted SAT scores of at least 500 in both Critical Reading and Math, or 27 Reading AND 530 Math on the redesigned SAT, or ACT scores of at least 21 on both English and Math may provide an official score report from the testing service to exempt ACCUPLACER testing.

 ❑ Submit your application and $40 application fee online by the appropriate posted deadline for your desired semester of entry.